Nemocas/AbstractAlgebra.jl/docs/src/polynomial_rings.md

 ```

 Create the polynomial in the given ring whose degree $i$ coefficient is given by `A[i]`.
-The elements of the array are assumed to be able to be coerced into the base ring `R`.
+The elements of the array are assumed to be able to be coerced into the coefficient ring `R`.

 ```julia
 (S::MyPolyRing{T})(A::Array{U, 1}) where T <: RingElem, U <: Integer